fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 * Working group composed of competent professionals in the various sectors involved in the project (ICT, lawyers, communicators).
 * License that gives the user the ability to reproduce, distribute, transmit and adapt the data freely even for commercial purposes, provided the source is acknowledged.

 With the launch of a new portal called Open Toscana in September 2014, the administration is also adopting a "dataset on-demand" approach: if somebody asks for data that is not yet released, government staff will try to respond, and publish it within a month at most.

+Similar steps were taken within the Trentino Open Data project:

+* Guidelines containing general criteria for open data in the Provincia Autonoma di Trento (approved by resolution of the PAT on 27 December 2011, n.2858)
+* Explain to the public what open data is and why it is important.
+* Establish the routes to be taken inside the Trentino System (province, municipalities, public owned companies, other bodies).
+* Define the data format,  required metadata and licenses to be used
+* Startup of the Opendata Trentino project[^ckanpat], leaded by PAT.
+Involving Informatica Trentina, Trento Rise, FBK and University of Trento; with the aim to provide a platform, establish processes for the selection, management and processing and publishing of data in open.
+* Creation of a PAT working group composed of competent professionals inside PAT in the related field, in order to oversee the overall initiatives (statistics, innovation, legal affairs, etc.)

 But the regions realized that publishing data itself is not enough, they also need to link them in better ways.
 There is far more knowledge in the data that could get exploited by companies and startups if this knowledge is easily accessible.

 The regions also hope to change the culture in administrations in positive ways.
 Currently many administrations seem to be afraid of opening up data, for example because one could find errors in the public data sets.
 By showing them that third parties start to use their data in a different, productive way they can slowly change this culture and motivate administrations to release even more data.
 Providing the right set of technologies that facilitates the open data publishing process also supports this culture change.

-### Present and Use Cases
+### Use Cases

 To answer the questions risen in T1.1 we had to enter into a dialogue with PAT and RET to understand what, why and how they publish open data about their provinces.
 The provinces are represented by multiple persons working for them.
 All of them are at the end of the publishing chain and responsible for publishing data sets from other divisions and groups as open data.
 Changes in the data sets can be requested but our partners have limited influence on if and how fast this will happen.
 All of them work with IT and have a profound technical understanding of what is needed to publish open data.
 While they do see the potential, they do not have a lot of hands-on experience with Linked Data yet; this is one of the motivations for them to be partner in Fusepool P3.

-As of today both partners provide an Open Data portal[^ckanret][^ckanpat] based on CKAN[^ckan] repository.
+As of today both partners provide an open data portal[^ckanret][^ckanpat] based on CKAN[^ckan] repository.
 CKAN is a data management system aimed at data publishers wanting to make their data open and available.
 It provides tools to facilitate this publishing step and helps finding and using data.
 The data quality completely depends on the data provider.
 There is no additional work done on the data sets except adding some meta information.
 The data which gets pushed into the system is the data which is made available to the user.

 Currently available open data by PAT and RET is available in particular data formats like CSV, KML, XML and JSON.
 App developers need to download the raw data and process it using their own ETL (Extract, Transform, Load) processes.
-Many of the published Open Data sets are used in Android or iOS apps aimed at tourists and/or inhabitants of the region.
-Some of them are written by the project partners, other apps by 3rd party developers which integrate parts of the published Open Data into their own apps.
+Many of the published open data sets are used in Android or iOS apps aimed at tourists and/or inhabitants of the region.
+Some of them are written by the project partners, other apps by 3rd party developers which integrate parts of the published open data into their own apps.
 With every update of the raw data the ETL process has to be triggered for every single application where it is used.
 If the format of the raw data changed, the process has to be adjusted and cannot be automated.
-With every new data source, maintenance complexity of these Open Data sets and its apps increases.
+With every new data source, maintenance complexity of these open data sets and its apps increases.

 In interviews with PAT and RET it became clear, that this is one of the big obstacles of the current approach.
 There is far more knowledge in these data sets available than what is visible and accessible to the open data developer.
 This is best explained by the example of Via Francigena[^viafrancigena], an ancient road and pilgrim route running from France to Rome.
 In their geographic information system (GIS) RET collects many point of interest (POI) around this ancient road[^fragis].
 This dataset is made available to the public but the data alone does not tell the full story of the POI.